You have no items in your shopping cart.

 Yoga can improve your body’s overall function by reducing the intensity of back pain, thus improving mobility.

 Meditation and breath control are just as important as yoga.
-Some meditation techniques and breathing exercises help link your body to your mind; which helps ease back pain.
+Some deep meditation techniques and breathing exercises help link your body to your mind; which helps ease back pain.

 This is why most yoga studios and local gyms focus on linking the body with the mind.